exercism/website-copy/tracks/ruby/exercises/acronym/mentoring.md

   followed by operations to find the first letters.
   Variation: first `gsub` or `tr` the non-space delimiters, then `split`.

 In all these cases: it's recommended to suggest the `String#scan` method and, because the exercise is not about Regular Expressions, give them also the RegEx (`/\b[a-zA-Z]/`).
-(At this point in the track, it's more about experiencing the strengths of Ruby's built-in methods then making them find them.
+(At this point in the track, it's more about experiencing the strengths of Ruby's built-in methods than making them find them.
 There's ample opportunity for research later on in the track.)

 ## Talking points
 * If the solution uses Class instead of Module: that's totally acceptable at this stage.
 No reason to discuss.